shirosaidev/diskover-web/README.md

 ## Installation Guide - Using docker compose

-You can use docker-compose to test and run Diskover-web.
-In the docker-compose it is also included Elasticsearch and Redis so that it is possible to create a full test environment for Diskover.
+You can use docker-compose to test and run diskover-web.
+In the docker-compose it is also included Elasticsearch and Redis so that it is possible to create a full test environment for diskover.

 The following schema uses Apache2 as webserver.
-This allows Diskover Web to receive more requests in parallel than using the development PHP server.
+This allows diskover-web to receive more requests in parallel than using the development PHP server.

 ### Requirements